sumfattytuna/Zim_CSCI2270_FinalProject/README.md

 entire hash table, the program will be able to read in a text file into the hash table (we will be using the movie file from assignment 5), store more values than just the \
 year of the movie, such as imdb rating, and the ability to create a new txt file that is updated with the newly deleted or inserted movies.
+	There will also be some additions to the menu that pick up on topics learned earlier in the semester.
+Their will be an option to store the hash table as a binary search tree and then to a red and black tree.

 How to Run: